Execute an Outbound Service from Custom Business Object Logic

 Prerequisites

-- (a) business role(s) with business catalogs Extensibility - Custom Business Objects (ID: SAP_CORE_BC_EXT_CBO
+- Authorizations: Your user needs business role(s) with business catalogs Extensibility - Custom Business Objects (ID:

-The example application of Bonus Entitlement
+- The example application of

-Be aware that the example is done with the SAP Business Accelerator Hub Sandbox system only.
+Bonus Entitlementwill be enhanced by a feedback functionality.
+The manager’s feedback will be translated automatically into English by calling the externally available service SAP Translation Hub of SAP. - Be aware that the example is done with the SAP Business Accelerator Hub Sandbox system only.
 This shall only give an idea on how it works and cannot be used productively.

-Tutorial feasibility last checked with SAP S/4HANA Cloud Release 2408
+- Tutorial feasibility last checked with SAP S/4HANA Cloud Release 2508

 - Step 1